galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 In particular, the percentage of UMI assigned to mitochondrial genes is frequently used as a measure of cell integrity allowing us to remove droplets that contain damaged or otherwise suspicious cells.

-A Galaxy tool wrapper would need to execute the following code:

 > <hands-on-title>R code</hands-on-title>
 >
 > For this task, a Galaxy tool should execute the following code: